Florida Agricultural and Mechanical University

 Current projects in design and negotiations include renovation of Jones Hall, Tucker Hall and Gore Educational Complex.

 Residence Instruction-In response to changing occupational needs and interests of its students and in an effort to attract a more diversified student population to the university, Florida A&M University has undergone a reorganization.
 The university now has six colleges, seven schools and one institute.
-COLLEGE OF ARTS AND SCIENCES
+COLLEGE OF AGRICULTURE AND FOOD SCIENCES

 Department of Biology